vmipshu/BaGFN/data/README.md

 # Data Preprocess

 - Thanks to [AutoInt](https://github.com/DeepGraphLearning/RecommenderSystems/tree/master/featureRec).
-  We employ the data preprocess from tihs repo.
+  We employ the data process from this repository.

 ## Input Format